fyodorvi/jspm-bundle-watch/README.md

       input: 'src/unit-tests.js', // this file will be auto-generated
       output: 'dist/unit-tests.js' // this file should be consumed by your test runner e.g. karma },
-   batchDelay: 250, // build delay when processing batch changes
+   batchDelay: 250 // build delay when processing batch changes });
-   jspm: require('jspm')
-});

 watcher.start().on('change', function(event) {